 In conclusion, I'd like to add that natural and traditional remedies are available for many health issues that one faces.
 One can find solace and healing in the same.
 However, one must ensure that one must also have a simple and holistic lifestyle for natural remedies to work.
 One cannot expect to live an unhealthy lifestyle and continue taking natural and herbal supplements and wait for a miracle.
 Take your health in your hands, educate yourself about what you consume, and slowly transition to a more balanced suitable lifestyle tending to your body's daily needs.

 However, if already on medication, please do not stop these medications and self diagnose and medicate yourself with traditional and herbal remedies.
-Always speak to your physician or certified ayurvedic practitioner before stopping any medication or substituting with herbal traditional ayurvedic herbs in your diet.
+Always speak to your physician or certified ayurvedic practitioner before stopping any medication.
+Consider including herbal traditional ayurvedic herbs in your diet.
 Auric's natural beverages are made without preservatives and are organic.

 Authored by: Padmaja Rai